JeffCoster/merge/ex2.md

 ### Ex2 Step2 Set up Dynamic Source Data

-In practice the taxonomy tree dynamic data would normally be a json service response.
+In practice, the taxonomy tree dynamic data would normally be a JSON service response.
-Merger requires the source data to be json objects, so the service response would be evaluated to to the appropriate object graph.
+Merger requires the source data to be JSON objects, so the service response would be evaluated to the appropriate object graph.
 For this example though, as in Ex 1, the object graph is just a const within a script, containing some mock data to test with.

 The taxonomy data was first obtained as a csv from Google using the links on this page [merchant taxonomy](https://support.google.com/merchants/answer/6324436?hl=en-GB)

-This example, only needed a few branches of that data so a they were retained and the rest discarded.
+This example, only needed a few branches of that data, so they were retained and the rest discarded.

 The following is an example snippet of the resulting rows: